pacado/FRM-Notes/20240216_R62_OptionSensitivityMeasures_Greeks.md

 > > Delta of a call option equals $e^{-qT} * N(d1)$
 > > Delta of a put option equals $e^{-qT} * {N(d1) - 1}$
 > > Delta of a forward contract equals $e^{-q*T}$

+> Unlike Forward Contracts, Futures Delta is not 1 because of spot-futures parity relationship.
+>
+> > Delta of a futures position is $e^{rT}$.
+> > If the stock paid dividend, Delta would be $e^{(r-q)*T}$
+> > An Investor would hedge short futures by going long the amount of deliverable asset

+## Dynamic Aspects of Delta Hedging

+Delta of an option is dependent on the price of the underlying stock.
+If the price, Delta Hedging needs to be done again to maintain delta neutral hedge.

+Goal of a delta neutral portfolio is to combine a position in an asset with a position in an option so that the value of the portfolio does not change with changes in the value of the asset.

+$number\ of\ options\ needed\ to\ delta\ hedge = \frac{number\ of\ shares\ hedged}{delta\ of\ call\ option}$

+Dynamic Hedging - if the hedge is adjusted on a frequent basis
+Static Hedging - if the hedge is setup at the beginning and then left as is - **Hedge and Forget Strategy**.

+## Theta, Gamma, Vega and Rho

+[Redo]